mbforbes/levelup/README.md

 - (if wanted eventually) bosses
 - (if wanted eventually) rewards
 - (eventually) faster loading (e.g. period pinging of google apps)

+## Related work
+Having done my brainstorming, background research on addicting games, needs analysis, level math and balancing, mockups, and most of the backend / frontend coding, I discovered [HabitRPG](https://habitrpg.com/).

+This will be a simple, less-featured version of HabitRPG, which only tracks habits (and not TODOs and the rest).
+It also won't have pretend rewards.

+Why not switch over to HabitRPG?
+Here is why I'm going to continue development on `levelup` instead:

+* HabitRPG tries to get you to track too much, and all those extra features I don't need will distract me from what I really care about (establishing daily habits).

+* HabitRPG has ads, and a cluttered UI to support the above.

+* It's really easy to cheat HabitRPG.
+I made an account and clicked that I did something fifty times, and got tones of rewards.
+The whole reason RPGs are addicting is that you can't cheat.
+As sooon as I turn cheats on in any game, it loses all its appeal

 ## Acknowledgements
 The UI is heavily inspired by Persona 3: FES for the PS2.
 The concept is as well (addicting JRPGs...).
 So, hats off to the developers of P3FES!